OI-wiki/i18n/docs/basic/complexity.md

     print("hello world")
 ```

-If the value of $N$ is not considered as data scale of input, then time complexity of these blocks of code is $O(1)$.
+If the value of $N$ is not considered as data size of input, then time complexity of these blocks of code is $O(1)$.

-When performing time complexity calculation, it is important to figure out which variables should be treated as the size of data scale.
-All other variables not relating to inputting data scale will be treated as constants, and seen as $1$ (or constant time) when calculating time complexity.
+When performing time complexity calculation, it is important to figure out which variables should be treated as the size of data size.
+All other variables not relating to inputting data size will be treated as constants, and seen as $1$ (or constant time) when calculating time complexity.

 ## Master Theorem